Mashable

 Need a little extra help?
 Today's connections fall into the following categories:

-• Yellow: Zoom
+• Yellow: Things babies do

 Looking for Wordle today?
 Here's the answer to today's Wordle.